shyanyong/tp/docs/UserGuide.md

 ### How to list today's prescriptions : `listToday`

-BayMeds allows you to list all prescriptions that you need to consume for the day.
+BayMeds allows you to list all prescriptions that you need to consume **for the day**.

 To list these prescriptions, type the following command.